Scroll down the page or click on any of the following links:

 I will pray to the three jewels so that all beings will be free from attachments and aversions.

 When bias starts falling away then work on the second Immeasurable.

 Loving kindness for all sentient beings who have not found happiness.
 May all sentient beings find happiness.
 Start with someone we love, make a wish for them.
 Then your whole family, your friends, and friends with no connection.

 - Wouldn’t it be wonderful if they find happiness.

 I supplicate the three jewels that they find happiness.

 Compassion.
 Recognize that all sentient beings are suffering.

-Wouldn’t it be wonderful if all beings were free
+- Wouldn’t it be wonderful if all beings were free from suffering.

 I wish that they be free from suffering.